Wyatt Earp's fame and reputation: Negative publicity

+On Oct 29, 1905, the Bisbee Daily Review reported on Virgil Earp's death: "Virgil Earp, who belonged to the noted Earp gang which was a terror to the peaceable citizens of Tombstone ... was considered the most dangerous man of the Earp gang and was a dead shot with a revolver or rifle."

 On April 13, 1921, the Arizona Republican ran a lengthy interview with Thomas Raines, a former resident of Tombstone.
 Raines described the gunfight as an ambush.
 He said that he remembered the Earps shot the Cowboys and killed Ike Clanton (when they actually killed his brother Billy) before the Cowboys had a chance to surrender.
-He recalled that the Cowboys "were leading their horses out of the gate when they were confronted, almost from ambush, by four of the Earps, Virgil.
-Wyatt, Morgan and Jim and by Doc Holliday.
-Virgil Earp, armed with a sawed off express shotgun, and accompanying his demand with profanity, yelled "Hands up!"
+He recalled that the Cowboys "were leading their horses out of the gate when they were confronted, almost from ambush, by four of the Earps: Virgil, Wyatt, Morgan and Jim, and by Doc Holliday.
+Virgil Earp, armed with a sawed-off express shotgun, and accompanying his demand with profanity, yelled "Hands up!"
 But he didn't wait for the action demanded and shot almost as soon as he spoke.
 Tom McLowery[sic] showed his empty bands, and cried.
 'Gentlemen, I am unarmed.'
 Holliday answered with the discharge of his shotgun.
 Ike Clanton fell at the first fire, mortally wounded, but he rolled over and fired two shots from his pistol between his bent knees."

 During 1922 Frederick R. Bechdolt published the book When the West Was Young, which included a story about Wyatt's time in Tombstone, but he mangled many basic facts.
 He described the Earp-Clanton differences as the falling-out of partners in crime.

 On March 12, 1922, the Sunday Los Angeles Times ran a short, scandalous article titled "Lurid Trails Are Left by Olden-Day Bandits" by J.M.
 Scanland.
-It described Wyatt and his brothers as a gang, comparable to the Dalton Gang, who waylaid the cowboys in the shoot out at the O.K.
+It described Wyatt and his brothers as a gang, comparable to the Dalton Gang, who waylaid the cowboys in the shoot-out at the O.K.
 Corral.
 It said that the Earps were allies of Frank Stilwell, who had informed on them, so they killed him, and that Earp had died in Colton, California.

 The author concocted a fictional description of the Earp's relationship with Sheriff Behan and the Cowboys:

 Josephine and Earps' friend and actor William Hart both wrote letters to the publisher.
 Josephine demanded that the error "must be corrected and printed in the same sensational manner" given to the correction as to the original article, which the paper published.